kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

 You can validate your solution at: http://rosalind.info/problems/ba2g/

 Get real data from [here](https://1drv.ms/f/s!AmCRrTXF10_MgXFZ4mpjd0btzSJd), motif length to search for is k = 18.
-The real dataset contains
+The real dataset is derived from ChIP-seq data for two transcription factors (PU.1 and C

 Submit:
  - your clean commented source code